Representation Unlearning: Forgetting through Information Compression: Experiments

 \paragraph{Random Unlearning Results} In this setting, standard forget accuracy is inapplicable, as forget samples belong to retained classes.
-Instead, we assess privacy using \textbf{Membership Inference Attack (MIA)} accuracy \citep{shokri2017membership}, where 0.5 indicates ideal unlearning.
-Due to train–test distribution shifts, MIA can exceed 0.5 when forget samples resemble retain data, as both come from the training set.
-We therefore consider the best MIA to be the one \textit{closest to the Retraining baseline}, which provides a more reliable privacy–utility reference.
-We report \textbf{Retain Accuracy} (\(A_r\)) on the \textit{training set} to evaluate memorization, as forget and retain samples share class distributions, making test retain accuracy less informative.
-We also include \textbf{Test CE} to assess generalization.
-Table~\ref{tab:main_results_random} shows that in the \textbf{Standard Setting}, baselines like Bad Teacher and SISA achieve better MIA but degrade model integrity (high Test CE), while SCRUB again collapses on Tiny ImageNet ($54.5\%$ $A_r$).
-Rep. Unl. prioritizes stability, consistently achieving near-perfect retention and the lowest Test CE across all datasets.
-Although its MIA scores are slightly conservative, they mirror the Retraining baseline, ensuring a safer high-utility operating point.
-In the \textbf{Zero-Shot Setting}, the gap widens: B. Shrinking and EMMN fail to balance the objective on complex tasks (e.g., EMMN drops to \(1.2\%\) \(A_r\)).
+Instead, we assess privacy using \textbf{Robust Membership Inference Attack (RMIA)} accuracy \citep{shokri2017membership, zarifzadeh2023low}, where 0.5 indicates ideal unlearning.
+Due to train–test distribution shifts, RMIA can exceed 0.5 when forget samples resemble retain data, as both originate from the training set.
+We therefore consider the score \textit{closest to the Retraining baseline} to be the most reliable privacy-utility target.
+Unlike class unlearning, we evaluate \textbf{Retain Accuracy} (\(A_r\)) on the \textit{training set}.
+Because the random unlearning splits share the same class distribution, evaluating on the training set better isolates the model's ability to preserve specifically memorized retain instances.
+We also report \textbf{Test CE} to assess overall generalization.
+Table~\ref{tab:main_results_random} shows that in the \textbf{Standard Setting}, baselines like Bad Teacher and SISA achieve marginally better RMIA at the cost of model integrity (high Test CE), while SCRUB again collapses on Tiny ImageNet (\(54.5\%\) \(A_r\)).
+Rep. Unl. prioritizes stability, consistently achieving near-perfect retention and the lowest Test CE.
+Its slightly conservative RMIA tightly mirrors the Retraining baseline, ensuring a safer high-utility operating point.
+In the \textbf{Zero-Shot Setting}, the performance gap widens: B. Shrinking and EMMN fail on complex tasks (e.g., EMMN drops to \(1.2\%\) \(A_r\)).
 Rep. Unl.
-ZS stands out, achieving near-perfect retention, MIA scores comparable to Retraining, and low Test CE—demonstrating that our proxies enable precise removal even without access to retain data.
+ZS stands out by achieving near-perfect retention, Retraining-level RMIA, and low Test CE—demonstrating that our proxies enable precise sample removal without access to retain data.